robertdj/SparseGrids.jl/README.md

 As mentioned, this package is a wrapper for a Fortran library and if the Fortran code is not compiled automatically, you must run the `build.jl` script in the `deps` folder.

-Compilation is performed with `gfortran` and I have only tested this on OS X Yosemite and Linux Mint with Julia v0.4.
+Compilation is performed with `gfortran` and I have only tested this on OS X Yosemite and Linux Mint.

 ## Motivation